jrief/django-formset/docs/source/styling.rst

   :width: 560
   :alt: Unstyled Form

-Styling this form now is up you.
+Styling this form now is up to you.
 Use this as a starting point, if you edit the CSS of your project anyway.
 There are a few HTML tags and CSS classes, which might help styling:

 * ``django-fieldgroup > label``: The label right above the input element.
 * ``django-fieldgroup input[type="..."]``: The input element.
 Use the correct ``type`` here.
-* ``django-fieldgroup > .dj-help-text``: Some optional helptext below the input field(s).
+* ``django-fieldgroup > .dj-help-text``: Some optional help text below the input field(s).
 * ``django-fieldgroup > ul.dj-errorlist li.dj-placeholder``: This list-element usually is empty.
   If filled, it contains the validation error message.